fengyuli-dev/multimedia-gpt/README.md

 # Multimedia GPT

 Multimedia GPT connects your OpenAI GPT with vision and audio.
-You can now send images, videos (in development), and even audio recordings using your OpenAI API key, and get a response in both text and image formats.
+You can now send images and audio recordings using your OpenAI API key, and get a response in both text and image formats.
+Right now, we are exploring ways to connect even more modalities of data, such as videos, PDFs, webpages, etc. All is made possible by a prompt manager inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).

-This project is made possible by a Prompt Manager and is inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).
+This project is at its starting phase, and more features will be added soon. **Please consider :star: star us** if this idea is interesting to you!

 ## Models
 In addition to all of the vision foundation models mentioned in [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt), Multimedia GPT supports [OpenAI Whisper](https://openai.com/research/whisper), [OpenAI DALLE](https://openai.com/blog/dall-e-api-now-available-in-public-beta), and many more is under development!
 This means that **you no longer need your own GPUs for voice recognition and image generation** (although you still can!)

 The base chat model can be configured as **any OpenAI LLM**, including ChatGPT and GPT-4.
+We default to CharGPT `gpt-3.5-turbo`.

 ## Demo
 In this demo, ChatGPT is fed with a recording of [a person telling the story of Cinderella](public/cinderella.mp3).